WLS (AM): Musicradio era

 Like many AM radio stations of the seventies, WLS edited many of the songs they played into a more "radio-friendly" or "radio edit" (a term still used today) format, usually 3–4 minutes in length.
 Other special editions of some Top 40 songs exclusively made for their broadcasting were done by the musicians themselves or sometimes by the WLS audio engineers.
 An example of these included Reunion's 1974 song "Life Is a Rock (But the Radio Rolled Me)".
 Reunion changed the song's lyrics from "Life is a rock but the radio rolled me" to "Life is a rock/WLS rolled me".
 A similar version was made for competitor WCFL.
 Another "WLS-only" version was a combination of Captain and Tennille's "Love Will Keep Us Together" and "Por Amor Viviremos", which featured alternating English and Spanish vocals.

 By the mid-1970s, WLS became conservative about introducing new songs, and many record promoters referred to the station as the "World's Last Station" to add new releases for airplay, usually only after the songs had reached the top 10 on the Billboard Hot 100.
 However, in 1974, the station started playing the track "Lady" by the Chicago band Styx from an older album of theirs, resulting in other stations around the country adding the song and making the track Styx' first national Top 40 hit.

+By 1978 throughout Musicradio to Talkradio, WLS has used jingles from JAM Creative Productions, with their first packages Class Action and Pro/Mod (which was also made for WABC (1978) to Rockin' for America (1986) in the Musicradio era, and Talk Action (1990) & Stage 10 (2010).
+Since then, JAM has made over 250 jingles for WLS.

 During the 1970s WLS ran a Sunday night music interview program called "Musicpeople".

 In 1984, Steve Dahl and Garry Meier's program was moved to WLS from WLS-FM, over the objections of the duo, who attempted to have their contract declared invalid.
 Nevertheless, Dahl and Meier drew higher ratings on WLS than they had on WLS-FM.
 Dahl and Meier left WLS in 1986, returning to WLUP.

 Well into the 1980s, WLS continued as a mainstream Top 40 formatted station.
 However, beginning in 1985, the station would begin to undergo major changes.
 In January 1985, the station began airing Sex Talk on Sunday nights, hosted by Phyllis Levy, a sex therapist.
 By 1987, WLS was airing adult contemporary music, liberally laced with oldies and standards, with talk programming at night.
 During the 1980s, Les Grobstein was hired as the first and only full-time Sports Director of WLS and broke the story of Cubs manager Lee Elia's famous tirade on April 29, 1983, after a loss to the Los Angeles Dodgers, which included 54 profanities.